bids-standard/bids-specification/src/04-modality-specific-files/01-magnetic-resonance-imaging-data.md

 distinguish different sets of parameters.

 The OPTIONAL [`rec-<label>`](../99-appendices/09-entities.md#rec)
-key/value can be used to distinguish different reconstruction algorithms (for example ones using motion correction).
+key/value pair can be used to distinguish different reconstruction algorithms (for example ones using motion correction).

 The OPTIONAL [`dir-<label>`](../99-appendices/09-entities.md#dir)